Fans criticize Beyoncé for shirt calling Native Americans 'the enemies of peace'

 “The Buffalo Soldiers are an interesting historical moment to look at.
 But we have to be honest about what they did, especially in their operations against Indigenous Americans and Mexicans,” said Chisom Okorafor, who posts on TikTok under the handle @confirmedsomaya.

-Okorafor said there is no “progressive” way to reclaim America's history of empire building in the West, and that Beyoncé’s use of Western symbolism sends a problematic message.
+Okorafor said there is no “progressive” way to reclaim America's history of empire building in the West, and that Beyoncé’s use of Western symbolism sends a problematic message: “That Black people, too, can engage in American nationalism.”

 This article was generated from an automated news agency feed without modifications to text.